A Beginner’s Guide to Econ in TFT

 - Greedy Economy: This sacrifices the early game to get you more overall gold, access to higher tier units earlier, and more chances to reroll.

-- Balanced Economy: Weaker than both extremes, but with this type of economy, you can win any game with if you make good decisions and are favored by fortune.
+- Balanced Economy: Weaker than both extremes, but with this type of economy, you can win any game if you make good decisions and are favored by fortune.

 1. Aggressive Economy